The Illawarra Shoalhaven Joint Organisation (ISJO) consists of four member councils:

 Our optional functions:

-The Illawarra Pilot Joint Organisation came into effect as the replacement organisation for Southern Council Group on 1st July 2015.
+The Illawarra Pilot Joint Organisation came into effect as the replacement organisation for Southern Councils Group on 1st July 2015.
 The Southern Councils Group was originally developed from the Illawarra Region of Councils (IROC) which evolved in 1985 and operated until 2004.
 An even earlier grouping of Councils, the Illawarra Regional Organisation (Region 11), commenced in 1975 and operated until 1979.

 All these organisations had a common theme, that of a voluntary association of Local Government Authorities that work together, to promote and foster the sustainable development of the regional area, by building on the unique and diverse economic, natural and cultural heritage through member council cooperation.